googleapis/api-linter/docs/rules/core/0133-request-resource-field.md

   summary: Create RPCs must have a field for the resource in the request.
 ---

-# Create methods: Parent field
+# Create methods: Resource field

 This rule enforces that all `Create` standard methods have a field in the request message for the resource itself, as mandated in